nicobao/openapi-to-kong-gateway/README.md

 Run `./from-petstore-openapi-to-kong.sh`

-Verify that it has been added by running `curl -s -X GET http://localhost:8001/routes | jq` and `curl -s -X GET http://localhost:8001/services | jq`
+Verify that it has been added by running:
+- `curl -s -X GET http://localhost:8001/routes | jq`
+- `curl -s -X GET http://localhost:8001/services | jq`

 ## Add catstore endpoints

 Run `./from-catstore-openapi-to-kong.sh`

-Verify that it has been added by running `curl -s -X GET http://localhost:8001/routes | jq` and `curl -s -X GET http://localhost:8001/services | jq`
+Verify that it has been added by running:
+- `curl -s -X GET http://localhost:8001/routes | jq`
+- `curl -s -X GET http://localhost:8001/services | jq`

 You will see that it has not overriden the petstore endpoints.
 That's because of the `--select-tags` in `deck sync`.
 Be careful because without that `sync` will delete all the routes and services that are not in the provided descriptive `.yml` file.